 A treasure trove

-This was written by Dr. Susan Perlman, director of the UCLA Ataxia Clinic since 1986.
-In the introduction, she precisely describes only cerebellar ataxia, which does not involve the spinal cord (but then, why would it?).
+In the introduction, only cerebellar ataxia is described, which does not involve the spinal cord (but then, why would it?).

 The specifics brought out by the spino are in “Table 5: Associated features in differential diagnosis of the dominantly inherited ataxias.”
 For example, with SCA3, there’s: